Loop3D/LoopStructural/docs/source/user_guide/fold_modelling.rst

 Fold modelling
 ===============

 A specific interpolator can be used for modelling folds geological features.
-The LoopStructural implements